onenetwork/onechain-back-client/README.md

   // http(s) url of a node in the blockchain.
   url: 'http://localhost:8545',

+  // when using eth as blockchain, provide the address to which the Contract Backchain etherium contract has been bound in the Ethereum blockchain
+  contentBackchainContractAddress: "0xdd556330eb32c9daa558ab2327f7a044d292b1a2",

-  // when using eth as blockchain, provide the address to which the Backchain etherium contract has been bound in the Ethereum blockchain
+  // when using eth as blockchain, provide the address to which the Dipsute Backchain etherium contract has been bound in the Ethereum blockchain
-  contractAddress: "0xdd556330eb32c9daa558ab2327f7a044d292b1a2"
+  disputeBackchainContractAddress: "0x4a6886a515a4b800f4591a6d6a60e6004a3645ab",

+  //The maximum gas provided for a transaction (gas limit).
+  gas: 10000,

+  //The gas price in wei to use for transactions.
+  gasPrice: '0.00'
 }
 ```